 Unlike guys from The Expendables franchise, thousands of professionals that work either for all sorts of government agencies or private military companies rarely wear expensive timekeepers from Panerai and Richard Mille.
 When there are so many pieces of heavy hardware around you, when you must always be ready to duck on a pile of broken bricks, spending 10k for a tough-looking watch is not the best idea.

-Starting at a ridiculously low price of $295, the Luminox Essential Gear Sea diving watch sports a rugged-looking 44 mm case made of a carbon-based composite material, which is both durable and lightweight.
+Starting at a ridiculously low price of $295, the Essential Gear Sea sports a rugged-looking 44 mm case made of a carbon-based composite material, which is both durable and lightweight.
 At the price, it is also, um, expendable: you can slam it into a concrete wall and order yourself a new one on eBay as fast as you can get to the nearest computer.

-However, losing the gadget due to a suddenly shattered glass is not the best imaginable thing either, so Luminox has made sure that its mineral crystal has also undergone some special treatment that made it less prone to scratches and strong enough to withstand water pressure of up to 20 BAR.
+However, losing the gadget due to suddenly shattered glass is not the best imaginable thing either, so Luminox has made sure that the mineral crystal has also undergone some special treatment that made it less prone to scratches and strong enough to withstand water pressure of up to 20 BAR.

 Like the rest of Luminox watches, this diver features a set of LLT tritium tubes that provide the instrument with adequate backlighting and are generally good for about 25 years.
-While there are still a lot of folks that deem the mildly radioactive gas ‘dangerous’, the watch is basically as safe as a microwave oven: as long as you don’t boil eggs in it, you are as safe as it gets.
+While there are still a lot of folks that deem the mildly radioactive gas ‘dangerous’, the LLT technology is as safe as a microwave oven: as long as you don’t boil eggs in it, you are as safe as it gets.

-The hour hand, as well as the central seconds hand and the main hour marker at 12 hours are green; while the minute hand, the other 11 indices on the minute track and the “00” mark on the rotating bezel are colored in a shade of violet.
+The hour hand, as well as the central-seconds hand and the main hour marker at 12 hours, are green; while the minute hand, the other 11 indices on the minute track, and the “00” mark on the rotating bezel are colored in a shade of violet.

-Luminox Essential Gear Sea diving watch specification
+Luminox Essential Gear Sea specification

-Price range: $295 (MSRP)
+Price: $295 (MSRP)